Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

 The architecture, depicted in Fig.~\ref{fig:Unethalo}, consists of 3 encoding blocks with grouped convolutions, which process a 3D $\boldsymbol{\rho}_\text{DM}$ input of size $64^3$ voxels.
 The input is progressively downsampled through three stages, reaching a bottleneck representation of size of $8^3$ voxels, with $2\times2\times2$ kernel max-pooling layers employed for downsampling to reduce spatial resolution while preserving dominant features.
 For the up-sampling leg of the architecture, we use trilinear interpolation instead of the more commonly used transposed convolutions to avoid checkered board artifacts -- grid-like patterns that can arise when upsampling images.
 Trilinear interpolation estimates voxel values by computing a weighted average of the eight nearest neighbors, ensuring a smoother reconstruction.
 To enhance high-level feature preservation, we incorporate skip connections (represented as horizontal grey lines in Fig.~\ref{fig:Unethalo}) after upsampling, whose aim is to transfer directly feature maps from corresponding encoder layers to decoder layers, thus bypassing the bottleneck.

 The last decoder block leads to a set of grouped convolution layers that transform the output into 4 channels, each corresponding to a halo map density field $\boldsymbol{\rho}_{\text{h}}^{(i)}$, where $i=1,\dots,4$ is the channel number.
 Each channel describes halos within a top-hat mass range (a bin).
 Attributing halos to different mass bins is necessary to reduce the dynamic range of the relationship between halo mass and HI mass, and to account for its strong dependence on halo mass: halos with mass $M_{\text{halo}}<3\times10^{10}~M_\odot $ contribute $\approx 95 \%$ of the total number count of halos, but their combined HI mass is only $\approx 5 \%$ of the total HI in the simulation.
 At the other end of the mass distribution, halos of mass $\geq 10^{12} M_\odot$ populate only about $\approx 0.5 \%$ of the simulation but account for more than $ 25 \%$ of the HI mass.
-Our binning both reduces the dynamic range spanned by the $M_{\text{HI}}$ to $M_{\text{halo}}$ relationship (thus facilitating learning) and also accounts for the halo-mass dependency of the relation.
+Our binning both reduces the dynamic range spanned by the $M_{\text{HI}}$ to $M_{\text{halo}}$ relationship (thus facilitating learning) and also accounts for the halo-mass dependency of the relation. {The HI mass function, as determined by~\citet{Ma_2025_FASHI,Jones_ALFA}, features a knee HI mass of $\approx7.5\times10^9M_\odot$, with the power-law slope for low mass being $\alpha=-1.3$, indicating that contribution from HI regions smaller than the knee HI mass is non-negligible.
+Following~\citet{villaescusa-navarro_ingredients_2018}, the HI cutoff mass for our case is $\approx10^8M_\odot$, which is almost two orders of magnitude smaller than the knee mass determined observationally.
+This provides reassurance that we are accounting for most of the HI regions.}

 The (fixed) boundaries of the top-hat mass ranges are chosen to obtain similar HI mass within each bin\footnote{This remains true, up to a few percent, for all maps in the cross-validation set of the simulation, which share the same astrophysical parameters.
 Generalizing this approach across different parameter values will be the focus of future work.}, and are given by: